Skip to main content

 Immediate priorities have been:

 • Winterization kits including blankets, mattresses, food parcels and heating material.
 Partners had already procured £40,000 worth of winterization kits using Christian Aid's funding prior to the earthquake.
-665 of these kits have been delivered so far.
+13,000 of these kits were distributed in the first 4 days of the response.

 • Preparing shelters to help people find some safety indoors from the weather.